 Online backup services work much like traditional backup software.
 With an online backup service, however, your important data is transmitted over the Internet and securely stored on a server in a professional data center.

-The advantage of having your important data backed up off-site, away from your home or business, is that it's safe from theft, fire, and other local disasters.
+The advantage of having your important data backed up off-site, away from your home or office, is that it's safe from theft, fire, and other local disasters.

-Note: Online backup services, also called cloud backup services, frequently change plans and pricing.
-Please let me know if anything needs updated.
+Note: Online backup services, sometimes called cloud backup services, regularly change pricing and plan details so let me know if anything needs updated.

 CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, an unprecedented 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.

-CrashPlan+ Unlimited is $5.99 /month and, as the plan name suggests, allows an unlimited amount of online storage.
+CrashPlan Unlimited is $5.99 /month /computer and, as the plan name suggests, allows an unlimited amount of online storage.

-CrashPlan+ Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage across anywhere from two to ten computers.
+CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for two or more computers, all under the same account.

 The software interface is as simple as I've seen but there's plenty of fine tuning available if you want it.